Correcting misperceptions of energy use

 Team: Carissa Knox, Mike Sellers, and Shahzeen Attari

-(Funded by the Workshop on Political Theory and Policy Analysis & Indiana University Office of Sustainability)
+(Funded by the Indiana Water Resources Research Center (IWRRC), Workshop on Political Theory and Policy Analysis, & Indiana University Office of Sustainability)

 Fresh water is used increasingly beyond sustainable levels.
-Recently, NASA researchers warned that there is a 80% likelihood that the southwest and the central plains will experience decade-long mega-droughts in the 21st century.
-Adapting to these risks will require a better understanding of the water commons and increased public willingness to (1) accept water reuse, (2) fund infrastructure projects, and (3) change water use behaviors.
+NASA researchers warned that there is a 80% likelihood that the southwest and the central plains will experience decade-long mega-droughts in the 21st century.
+Adapting to these risks will require a better understanding of the water commons.
 In general, people tend to underestimate water use from a variety of household activities and do not have any conception of the embodied water required to grow food.
 Do people know the steps involved in delivering clean water to the home and what happens to the water once it leaves the home?
 Correctly understanding these different processes is important to effectively manage an increasingly scarce resource and localized contamination threats.
-Here, we propose to design and develop an engaging, interactive web-based game that will inform and educate users on how the water system works.
+In this project we are designing and developing an engaging, interactive web-based game that will inform and educate users on how the water system works.
 We will used this game as a research tool to experimentally test whether increased engagement improves understanding and risk perceptions.

 Ad hominem attacks on climate change researchers

 Team: Shahzeen Attari, David Krantz, and Elke Weber

 (Funded by SPEA and the Center for Research on Environmental Decisions at Columbia University )